Chapter 8 – Auto Campaigns for Amazon Ads

 Top of Mind Awareness, or TOMA, is simply being in front of your customer as much as possible so that when they think about what your product is, they think of your brand.

 When I say facial tissues, who do you think of?
-Kleenex… Most people don’t even call them facial tissues, but rather “hand me a Kleenex.”
+Kleenex… Most people don’t even call them facial tissues, but rather they say, “Hand me a Kleenex.”
 This is because Kleenex has built a huge awareness of their product.

 When I say burger and fries, who do you think of?
 McDonalds?
 McDonalds is one of the most recognizable logos and products in the world for a reason.
 They have built amazing TOMA.